AmadeusITGroup/docu.me/README.md

 Docu.Me generates clear,  searchable, easy-to-customize documentation portal for APIs from your Swagger specifications.
 Built with Java and designed with Bootstrap and Jquery, it is based on the current version of the [Open API specification](https://github.com/OAI/OpenAPI-Specification) formerly known as Swagger.

-This documentation generator tool helps in creating interactive API documentation by:
+This documentation generator tool will:

+ - create a dedicated API documentation page for each and every single one of API services defined in a swagger file
+ - will allow execution of an API service from its own API documentation page, and display its results on the same page
-- Pre-populating your API documentation with your own API key needed to call your API services.(See the set API key installation section)
+ - pre-populate the API documentation pages with a predefined API environment variable if it is required to call the API services.(See the set API key installation section)
-- Create an example section in your document based by executing an API call request while generating your documentation.
-This allows you to display the actual response example to the user.
+ - generate an example section during the API documentation creation by executing API call requests based on the most recent implementation.
+Thus, all response examples are always up to date (See How to Run section)

 You can create your own swagger.yaml file with [Swagger Editor](http://editor.swagger.io/#/).